Blepharoplasty

 Blepharoplasty can be performed for cosmetic or functional reasons – some people have impaired vision caused by droopy upper eyelids.

-Older techniques often removed too much tissue, sometimes leaving the eyes looking hollow.
-The way Dr Law approaches blepharoplasty is to reduce the excess skin around the eyelids, but also to restore the volume that has been lost around the eyes during the ageing process.
-By combining these steps, a more natural and youthful look can be achieved - without the hollowed or “overdone” appearance.
+Older techniques often took away too much tissue, which could make the eyes look hollow.
+Dr Law approaches blepharoplasty by looking to reduce the excess skin around the eyelids, but also to restore volume that has been lost around the eyes during the ageing process.
+By combining skin removal with volume restoration, the risk of a hollow or “overdone” look after surgery is greatly reduced.

 Surgery